😺 About Me

 Geological modeling with realistic priors

-If you are working on similar problems or believe my background could contribute to your group or project, I would love to hear from you.
-Please feel free to contact me at: 📧 pangjiutian@gmail.com
+If you’re working on related problems—or think my background could contribute to your group or project—I’d love to connect.
+Feel free to reach out at: 📧 pangjiutian@gmail.com

 📝 Publications